DUNE/p3s/documents/src/JOB.md

 The other two attributes that need t be set are the **payload** and **env**.
 They are explained below.
 The remaining attributes of the job are less relevant for initial testing.

-The script referenced in the **payload** attribute must be readable and executable by members of the same computing group as the pilot (in our case that's "np-comp") and if it's located in AFS the relevant permissions come on top of that.
-The "public" directory in your AFS-based directory tree is a good choice to place your own scripts.
+**The script referenced in the "payload" attribute must be readable and executable by members of the same computing group as the pilot (in our case that's "np-comp") and if it's located in AFS the relevant permissions come on top of that.
+The "public" directory in your AFS-based directory tree is a good choice to place your own scripts.**

 ## The payload and the environment